 “It’s,” Julia puckered her lips as she cocked her head and looked at the container, “small?”

 For a minute, Julia entered the same kind of zone the man had found her in, a kind of looking through rather than looking at.
-She looked at, though really, this ice-cream shopping man that stood, tall, wow he was tall, in the fancy pants ice cream section.
-Then she imagined his hand reaching for her the same way she’d imagined it reaching for the ice cream.
+She looked at, through really, the ice-cream shopping man that stood, tall, wow he was tall, in the fancy-pants ice cream section.
+Then, in the same spaced out zone, she imagined his hand reaching for her the same way she’d imagined it reaching for the ice cream.
 Grabbing it, her, holding it all in the palm of his hand.

-“Reach for me,” she whispered, her voice low and primal, almost more of a grunt, low enough that she surprised even herself.
+“Reach for me,” she whispered, her voice low and primal, almost more of a grunt.
+Wait, did she just say that out loud.
+What was happening.

 “What,” he said again, tilting his head, still holding the ice cream.

 He coughed a bit, covered his mouth.
-“Here?” he asked quietly, his thick eyebrows jumping, his question more a question of geography than probability.
+“Here?” he asked quietly, his thick eyebrows jumping up.
+She liked that his question was that of geography than probability.
 Of course this would happen, whatever “this” was going to be.
 But, “On aisle 11?”
 He looked up and down the empty aisle.
 “The frozen aisle?”

 “Yes.
 The frozen aisle.
 What?
 You want to move to the baking goods aisle?
 Or maybe the meat department.”
-She paused and smiled at herself, “Where the sausage is?”
+She paused and smiled at herself, “Pick up some sausage.”

 “It was a good pun.
 I did laugh.
 I am.
 It is.
 And I like you liking it.
 No. Like I said before,” She stepped closer.
 “Touch.
 Me.
 Here,” and with this she moved her hand down the side of her shirt and across the mid-section of her jeans and to her crotch like she was modeling what she wanted him to do, leading him with it.